-Ancient Greek Children: Life in ancient Greece was not a bed of roses for babies.
-They had a hard time to survive.
+Life in ancient Greece was not a bed of roses for babies.
+They had a hard time surviving with very high infant mortality rates.
 Many died in the first couple days of life explaining why babies did not receive names until the seventh or tenth day of life.

 Growing up in Ancient Greece

 Ancient Greek Children spent the majority of their time with their mother and growing up in ancient Greece.
 While they were being raised, girls would receive their entire education and training in the home with their mothers.
 Boys, on the other hand, might learn their father’s trade or go to school around the age of seven.